microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraBetaApplicationProxyConnectorMemberOf.md

 # Get-EntraBetaApplicationProxyConnectorMemberOf

 ## SYNOPSIS
-The Get-AzureADApplicationProxyConnectorMemberOf command gets the ConnectorGroup that the specified Connector is a member of.
+The Get-EntraBetaApplicationProxyConnectorMemberOf command gets the ConnectorGroup that the specified Connector is a member of.

 ## SYNTAX